Vestax: Mixers

 For many years Vestax had been creating professional mobile DJ style mixers, but in the early 1990s they started creating mixers focusing on the developing Turntablism scene.
 Two of the first early attempts were the Vestax PMC-05FX and PMC-05 Trix mixers.
 These were simple mixers which were endorsed by famous DJs and had a stripped down layout.
 They had features (like a centered crossfader which was replaceable).
 They were also a small size which made juggling and other techniques easier.
 But they lacked some key features like a smooth crossfader, hamster switch, EQ controls, and an unobstructed crossfader area.
-During NAMM 1993 Vestax began talking to DJs (including DJ Shortkut, DJ Rhettmatic, and DJ Q-Bert) about creating mixers which took some of the best features from previous models and catered to the emerging turntablism scene.
+During the 1993 NAMM Show, Vestax began talking to DJs (including DJ Shortkut, DJ Rhettmatic, and DJ Q-Bert) about creating mixers which took some of the best features from previous models and catered to the emerging turntablism scene.
 The PMC-05 Pro was the first model which came out of these conversations.
 It was a major step forward for DJs competing in DJ battles.
 It had a smooth, quick cut crossfader which was adjustable.
 The crossfader was also not surrounded by any screws or physical barriers, which made scratching and juggling easier.
 Other features included headphone cueing, 2 band EQs, and independent gains per channel.